 All exploitation permits in Burkina Faso are subject to a 10% carried interest and a royalty on gold produced in favour of the Burkina Faso government once a mining convention is signed and an exploitation license is awarded by the government.
-On March 3, 2010, the Government of Burkina Faso announced an amendment to its Mining Law whereby the government's royalty interest would be increased from 3% to 5% and the annual mining permit taxes would increase from 500,000 CFA (~ US \$840) per km per annum to 7,500,000 CFA (~ US \$12,605) per km per annum for the first five years, to 10,000,000 CFA (~ US \$16,807) per km per annum for the following five years and then to 15,000,000 CFA (~ US \$25,210) per km per annum from the eleventh year onward.
-On December 1, 2010 the Government of Burkina Faso announced a change to the Mining Law and related rates as follows: (i) 3% if the price of gold is lower than US \$1,000; (ii) 4% for gold prices between US \$1,000 and US \$1,300; and (iii) 5% if the price of gold is above US \$1,300.
-The revised royalty rates will apply to all three of the Company's gold exploration permits in Burkina Faso.
+Since March 3, 2010, the Government of Burkina Faso amended its Mining Law whereby the government's royalty interest would be increased from 3% to 5% and the annual mining permit taxes would increase from 500,000 CFA (~ US \$813) per km2 per annum to 7,500,000 CFA (~ US \$12,195) per km2 per annum for the first five years, to 10,000,000 CFA (~ US \$16,260) per km2 per annum for the following five years and then to 15,000,000 CFA (~ US \$24,390) per km2 per annum from the eleventh year onward.
+On December 1, 2010, the Government of Burkina Faso announced a change to the Mining Law and related rates as follows: (i) 3% if the price of gold is lower than US \$1,000; (ii) 4% for gold prices between US \$1,000 and US \$1,300; and (iii) 5% if the price of gold is above US \$1,300.
+The revised royalty rates will apply to all of the Company's gold exploration permits in Burkina Faso.
 The Mining Law guarantees stabilization of financial and customs regulations and rates during the period of the exploitation to reflect the rates in place at the date of signing and states that no new taxes can be imposed.
 However, the title holder can benefit from any reductions of tax rates during the life of the exploitation license.
 In early 2012 and again in 2013, the Government of Burkina Faso announced potential revisions but did not pursue those changes.